 That’s one of the places to find great items that people have no space in their homes for anymore.

-And yardsales is where you can find the cheapest stuff to resell because the seller wants everything gone and get their money fast.
+And yardsales is where you can find the cheapest items for reselling because the seller wants everything gone and get their money fast.

-Plus, they don’t plan to take any item back into the house.
+Plus, they don’t plan to take any items back into the house.
 So you can haggle prices and pay as low as the seller would accept.

 Keep your ears and eyes out for the nearest yard sale.